 Gain an overview of the engineering and manufacturing sector and learn more about graduate jobs in engineering.

-You’ll need a range of skills to succeed in this competitive industry, from critical thinking and creative problem solving to numeracy, IT and communication ability.
+You'll need a range of skills to succeed in this competitive industry, from critical thinking and creative problem solving to numeracy, IT and the ability to communicate effectively.

 Attend a civil engineering open event

 An open day is a great place to start if you want to make sure that a career in civil engineering is for you.
 They are fun, usually free, provide an insight into what the career involves and give the discipline some real-world context.

 Events such as these also enable you to meet like-minded people, connect with future employers and they give you the opportunity to discuss your training and career options.

 The Institution of Civil Engineers (ICE) runs events and universities offer taster days to give potential students an idea of what studying for a degree in the subject might be like.
 By attending, you'll meet students studying the course you're interested in, hear about course modules and what they involve, take a tour of the campus and, if you're lucky, have a go at some hands-on activities.

 As a result of COVID-19, many events of this nature have either been postponed or moved online.
 Virtual events can still be incredibly useful and informative so don't pass up on an opportunity to attend.
 Check with professional bodies and individual institutions to see what type of events they're offering.

 Convinced that you want to become a civil engineer?
 Your next step should be to find out how you're going to get there.

 You have a couple of options, but one thing is certain - you'll need to have the relevant qualifications.

 Studying for a civil or structural engineering degree is the more academic, and by far the most popular, route into the profession, but if university isn't for you, why not consider an engineering apprenticeship?